zenhack/docker-spk/README.md

-It is a work in progress, but already supports converting docker images to sandstorm packages (`.spk` files), and signing and populating them with metadata based on 1sandstorm-pkgdef.capnp`.
+It is a work in progress, but already supports converting docker images to sandstorm packages (`.spk` files), and signing and populating them with metadata based on `sandstorm-pkgdef.capnp`.

 Note that it is not possibly to automatically convert an arbitrary Docker image and have it work; the filesystem must be constructed to